tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 1. Every polling period, fetch order or shipments which are changed after last time.
 2. Process the fetched new or updated orders or shipments.
-3. Persist the `lastUpdatedAt` for the next polling request
+3. Persist the `data.lastUpdatedAt` for the next polling request

 ## Step 1.
 Fetch updated orders or shipments periodically

 Fetch every polling period, typically 5 minutes, all orders or shipments which are new or changed after last time.

-* Use the latest `lastUpdatedAt` from previous poll request in the `lastUpdatedAfter` filter.
+* Use the latest `data.lastUpdatedAt` from previous poll request in the `lastUpdatedAfter` filter.
-* Sorting is set automatically to `lastUpdatedAt` order `asc` \(the latest `lastUpdatedAt` will be in the last order or shipment in the response body\)
+* Sorting is set automatically to `data.lastUpdatedAt` order `asc` \(the latest `data.lastUpdatedAt` will be in the last order or shipment in the response body\)
 * Set `limit` to the maximum of `100` orders or shipments.
 * Optionally use `offset` for paging, but if you receive more than `100` orders or shipments, it is easier to reduce the polling period, so you receive less orders or shipments per request.